Apang20/quote-generator/README.md

 ## Overview
--Generate a new quote with a click of a button and also share the quote to Twitter if you're feeling inspired!
+Generate a new quote with a click of a button and also share the quote to Twitter if you're feeling inspired!
+Inspired by Udemy JS Web Projects: 20 Projects to Build Your Portfolio, but with additional CSS customizations